-The consolidated financial statements and the related financial statement schedule of the Partnership, as of December 31, 2009 and 2008 and for each of the three years in the period ended December 31, 2009, incorporated in this prospectus supplement by reference from the Partnership's Current Report on Form 8-K dated May 26, 2010, and the effectiveness of the Partnership's internal control over financial reporting, incorporated in this prospectus by reference from the Partnership's Annual Report on Form 10-K for the year ended December 31, 2009, have been audited by Deloitte & Touche LLP, an independent registered public accounting firm, as stated in their reports, which are incorporated herein by reference (which (1) report on the consolidated financial statements and the related financial statement schedule is based in part on the report of Ernst & Young LLP as it relates to Discovery Producer Services LLC and expresses an unqualified opinion on the consolidated financial statements and financial statement schedule and includes explanatory paragraphs referring to (a) the preparation of the Partnership's consolidated financial statements attributable to DCP East Texas Holdings, LLC, Discovery Producer Services, LLC, and a non trading derivative instrument from the separate records maintained by DCP Midstream, LLC, (b) the retroactive effect of the April 1, 2009 acquisition of an additional 25.1% of DCP East Texas Holdings, LLC, which was accounted for in a manner similar to a pooling of interests, and (c) the retrospective adjustments related to the adoption of the amended provisions of ASC 810, Consolidation, as it pertains to noncontrolling interests, and the adoption of the amended provisions of ASC 260, Earnings Per Share, as it pertains to net income per limited partner and (2) report on the effectiveness of the Partnership's internal control over financial reporting expresses an unqualified opinion).
-Such consolidated financial statements and financial statement schedule have been so incorporated herein
+The consolidated financial statements of the Partnership, as of December 31, 2010 and 2009 and for each of the three years in the period ended December 31, 2010, incorporated in this prospectus supplement by reference from the Partnership's Annual Report on Form 10-K for the year ended December 31, 2010, and the effectiveness of the Partnership's internal control over financial reporting, incorporated in this prospectus by reference from the Partnership's Annual Report on Form 10-K for the year ended December 31, 2010, have been audited by Deloitte & Touche LLP, an independent registered public accounting firm, as stated in their reports, which are incorporated herein by reference (which (1) report on the consolidated financial statements is based in part on the report of Ernst & Young LLP as it relates to Discovery Producer Services LLC and expresses an unqualified opinion on the consolidated financial statements and includes an explanatory paragraph referring to the retroactive effect of the April 1, 2009 acquisition of an additional 25.1% of DCP East Texas Holdings, LLC, which was accounted for in a manner similar to a pooling of interests, and (2) report on the effectiveness of the Partnership's internal control over financial reporting expresses an unqualified opinion).
+Such consolidated financial statements have been so incorporated herein in reliance upon the respective reports of such firm given upon their authority as experts in accounting and auditing.